shawn-p-m/Web-Dev-Essentials/README.md

 ## **In Preparation of the Workshop**

-- Download and install VSCode (I highly recommend PyCharm over VSCode, comes with free Professional license for students)
+- Download and install VSCode (if on windows, tick open with code checkbox)
-- Download and install the VSCode extensions specified below
+  - Download the settings sync extension https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync
+  - Reload VSCode and download settings and extensions with the Gist: f066341271f17ac7b079ea9eba33be9b  (you will see a button)

-- Download and install Node
+- Download and install Node LTS https://nodejs.org/en/download/
-- Download and install Git
+- Download and install Git https://git-scm.com/downloads
 - Read through the info below and Google things you don't know
 - Clone this repository to your machine with GitHub Desktop
+- Open the folder of this cloned repository in VSCode
-- Use Git Bash terminal in VSCode or on machine
+- Use Git Bash terminal in VSCode (make sure it is the Git Bash terminal you are using)
+- CD into "newschool-setup" like so: `cd newschool-setup` in terminal
-- Run `npm install` after CDing into "newschool-setup" in terminal (eg `cd newschool-setup`)
+- Run `npm install` in terminal
 - Run `npm run serve` in terminal

 ## **First Part - Project Setup**